MichaelOdumosu57/crexi_take_home/docs/NOTES.md

 * did it make sense to grab the material icons library I just went and grabbed the svg

 ## Three.js background
+* I make three.js component and place in profile main
+* I leverage mapbox api to get coordinaties of a user
+* I want to make it so if I remove it I still have a working app

 # Questions
 * I did development with a very different styling syntax how can I learn synatax standards